 Prices of international goods and services, especially in e-commerce, vary according to the region.
 This is because some areas are economically better than others, while others face inflation, among other factors.

 For instance, some hotels may have higher booking prices in some regions while low in others.

 This is the same with airline tickets, online subscriptions, and car rentals.
 Other places may have higher discounts than others.

 To get the best deals, you will need to adjust your geolocation to areas where prices are affordable.
 You only need to connect to turn off location services, clear cookies, and connect to a VPN.

 Recommendation: Check out our roundup on the best VPNs if you are interested in getting a premium VPN.

 Here is a quick overview and comparison between free and paid VPNs.

 |Server network||Extensive / many servers||Few servers|

 |Value for money||Yes||Sells your data|

-Paid VPNs are superior in every aspect as compared to free VPNs.
+Paid VPNs are superior in every aspect compared to free VPNs.
 Free VPNs may entice you with the fact that you won’t have to spend any money.
-But that is not the case; free VPNs have to meet their operational cost.
+But that is not the case; free VPNs must meet operational costs.